oguzhnatly/flutter_carplay/README.md

    ![Flutter CarPlay](https://raw.githubusercontent.com/oguzhnatly/flutter_carplay/master/previews/step3.png)

-4. One more step, open the `Info.plist` file whether in your favorite code editor or in the Xcode.
+5. Open the `Info.plist` file either in your favorite code editor or in the Xcode.
 I'm going to share the base code, so if you open in the Xcode, you can fill with the raw keys with the values.

    ```xml
    <key>UIApplicationSceneManifest</key>